Crypto Audit for Applications

 What does Cryptosense Analyzer do?

-1. Cryptosense Analyzer detects and shows how to fix security flaws related to the use of cryptography in applications
+1. Finds security flaws related to the use of cryptography in applications.

-Modern developments combine off-the-shelf components, web application frameworks, in-house implementations, open-source libraries, third party code and legacy systems.
-Calls to crypto APIs can come from all of these.
+However, modern developments are susceptible to crypto flaws because of their complexity; they often combine off-the-shelf components, web application frameworks, in-house implementations, open-source libraries, third party code and legacy systems.

 – Java (JCE/JCA and Bouncycastle low level interface)

-Cryptosense Analyzer includes a Static Scanner tool that scans code for calls to crypto functions.
-It can be used to evaluate the degree to which a trace recorded by our agents covers all the crypto in an application, but it can also be used to find out how much crypto is called in an application.
+If you’re not sure how much crypto is in your applications, you can use our (free) Cryptosense Analyzer Static Scanner tool to scan code for calls to crypto functions.
+It can be used to find out how much crypto is called in an application, or to evaluate the degree to which a trace recorded by our agents covers all the crypto in an application.